iExecBlockchainComputing/katacoda-scenario/run-dapp/step1.md

+# Pre-requisites
-Pre-requisite: You need to have [node.js](https://nodejs.org/en/) installed on your machine.
+You need to have [node.js](https://nodejs.org/en/) installed on your machine.

 `npm -g install iexec`{{execute}}